Treasuring Christ in Christmas Traditions

 Even candy canes tell the story of the gospel!
 We also wrap up a child’s toy nativity set (like this one by Fisher Price or Playmobil) which our children get to open on December 1.
 It is a special toy only for the Christmas season, so it is fresh and exciting every year.

-Some of our Christmas traditions also include listening to quality music like Christmas hymns and carols, Handel’s Messiah, and Amahl and the Night Visitors, reading thought-provoking stories like The Legend of the Candy Cane, The Candle in the Window (from Lamplighter), and The Best Christmas Pageant Ever, and watching uplifting movies like A Charlie Brown Christmas.
+We also love reading thought-provoking stories like The Legend of the Candy Cane, The Candle in the Window (from Lamplighter), and The Best Christmas Pageant Ever and watching uplifting movies like A Charlie Brown Christmas.

 For some of our Christ-focused recommendations, see The Best Christmas Books for Kids.